How to Enter the Trades & Complete Your Apprenticeship

 • Precision Metal Fabricator

-For a complete list of all Construction, Transportation, Service and Manufacturing/Industrial trades, please visit the Ontario College of Trades’ website.
+For a complete list of all skilled trades, visit the Ministry of Labour, Training and Skills Development’s Skilled Trades page.

 Compulsory vs. Voluntary Trades